sedryx-sedky/SedryxHycrypta/README.md

 # Sedryx Hycrypta

-*A secure encrypted file manager with duress passwords and a searchable, encrypted directory structure*
+*Encrypted file manager • Duress passwords • Direct folder access with no structural leaks*

 ---

 ## Abstract
+In this README, I present a cryptographically secure file-management design that assumes an adversary with full access to all stored data.
+My goal is to describe a coherent model grounded in realistic threat assumptions.
+This work is an intellectual exercise—emerging from my own exploration of cryptographic techniques—and is not a ready-for-production proposal.

+I’m currently a mathematics master’s student with no formal cryptography training, so I welcome any feedback or corrections.
+If any of these ideas mirror existing research, I assure you it was unintentional—I deliberately avoided surveying the literature until after drafting this design.
+My only “collaborator” was ChatGPT for polishing the prose.

+## Motivation
-Consider the case of Alice, a high-risk individual—such as a journalist operating under a repressive regime—who requires a robust and trustworthy means of securely storing sensitive data.
-She consults her technically adept associate, Bob, with a request to design an encrypted file management system satisfying a stringent set of requirements:
+Consider the case of Alice, a high-risk individual—such as a journalist operating under an authoritarian regime—who requires a secure and reliable mechanism for storing highly sensitive information.
+To meet her stringent security needs, she turns to her technically proficient associate, Bob, with a request to design a system that satisfies the following set of rigorous requirements:

-* **Encryption**: All data must be encrypted.
+* **Encryption**: All data stored within the system must be encrypted.

-* **No metadata leaks**: The system must prevent metadata leakage; internal directory structures, filenames, and access patterns must be encrypted or otherwise obfuscated.
+* **Metadata obfuscation**: Directory hierarchies, file names, access patterns, and all related metadata must be effectively concealed.

+* **Password-derived keys**: Access to encrypted data must rely exclusively on keys derived from user-provided passwords.
+Without knowledge uniquely held by Alice, it should be cryptographically infeasible to extract any information from the storage medium.

-* **Duress passwords**: It must support the use of duress passwords, which prevent access to select subsets of data.
+* **Alternative credentials**: The system must support the use of alternate passwords, each granting access only to a restricted subset of the data.
+This enables Alice to divulge a decoy password under coercion, thereby protecting more sensitive information.

-* **Plausible deniability**: Real and duress credentials must be indistinguishable, both to external observers and the system itself.
+* **Plausible deniability**: The system must ensure that alternative credentials are indistinguishable from one another—both to an external adversary and to the system itself—thus preserving deniability about the existence of hidden data.
-* **Searchable encrypted folders**: Folder-level encryption must be supported through independent password-derived keys, enabling compartmentalized access without reliance on a single master password—facilitating collaboration or emergency data sharing.
-* **Storage medium compromised**: It must be assumed that an adversary has full access to the device and its stored data.
-The security of the system must rely exclusively on secrets not stored on the device itself.

-In the following, I outline a system architecture designed to meet the specified criteria.
-My aim with this paper was to design and articulate a coherent model grounded in practical and adversarial threat assumptions.
-The design emerged from a playful exploration of cryptographic techniques and is intended as an intellectual exercise rather than a proposal for a deployable real-world system.
-At the time of writing, I am a master's student in mathematics.

-*Note: The language in this document has been polished with the assistance of ChatGPT to improve clarity and formality.*
+* **Folder-level access control**: The system should allow individual folders to be protected by their own passwords, enabling direct access to specific folders without requiring traversal of the entire directory structure or knowledge of the master password.
+This must be achieved without revealing any information about the overall structure of the file system.

 ## Cryptographic Primitives
-The system assumes the availability of the following secure primitives:
+The system relies on the availability of the following cryptographic primitives:

-* Symmetric Encryption $\mathbb{E}_K[\mathrm{data}]$: A CPA-secure, preferably authenticated encryption scheme (e.g., AES-GCM, XChaCha20-Poly1305).
+* *Symmetric Encryption*: $\mathbb{E}_K[\mathrm{data}]$
+A symmetric encryption scheme, preferably with built-in authentication (e.g., AEAD).
+This serves as the primary mechanism for encrypting data throughout the system.

+* *Asymmetric Encryption*: $\mathbf{A}_K[\mathrm{data}]$
+An asymmetric encryption scheme, employed primarily to enable support for dual-access credentials and secure key distribution.

+* *Hash Function*: $\mathrm{hash}(\mathrm{data}, \mathrm{salt})$
-* Hash Function $\mathrm{hash}$: A collision-resistant function used for integrity, lookup obfuscation, and key derivation.
+A collision-resistant hash function, used for purposes such as ensuring data integrity, obfuscating lookup structures, and contributing to key derivation.

-* Key Derivation Function $\mathrm{KDF}(p,\mathrm{salt})$: A memory-hard function (e.g., Argon2) that derives high-entropy keys from low-entropy secrets.
+* *Key Derivation Function*: $\mathrm{KDF}(\mathrm{password}, \mathrm{salt})$
+A memory-hard key derivation function—such as Argon2—used to transform low-entropy secrets (e.g., user passwords) into high-entropy cryptographic keys.

-* Random Number Generator $\mathrm{random}()$: A cryptographically secure generator for keys, salts, and nonces.
+* *Cryptographically Secure Random Number Generator*: $\mathrm{random}(n)$ A secure source of randomness for generating cryptographic materials including keys, salts, and nonces.

 ## How the System Works for Users

-The system enables users to create custom directory hierarchies with robust, dual-mode access control.
-For illustration, consider the following example structure created by Alice.
-Some folders are marked with `*` or `!``, which we will explain shortly:
+The system allows users to construct custom directory hierarchies with strong, dual-mode access control.
+To illustrate its functionality, consider the following example hierarchy created by Alice.
+Some folders are annotated with `*` or `!`, which will be explained shortly:

 ```
 📁 Root